Alex North: Legacy and recognition

 North was recognized for his lifetime achievement in 2004 from the Sammy Film Music Awards.

 In 2016, the Library of Congress added North's 1951 recording of his score to "A Streetcar Named Desire" to its National Recording Registry.

 Death

-North died on September 8, 1991 in Los Angeles, California.
+North died on September 8, 1991, in Los Angeles, California.
 He was cremated and his ashes were scattered at sea.

 Awards

-The American Film Institute ranked North's score for A Streetcar Named Desire #19 on their list of the greatest film scores.
+The American Film Institute ranked North's score for A Streetcar Named Desire No. 19 on their list of the greatest film scores.
 His scores for the following films were also nominated for the list: